ChilledFerrum/ChilledFerrum/README.md

 ![](https://komarev.com/ghpvc/?username=ChilledFerrum&color=green)

 ### Running projects...
- - <a>**ORACLE** (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems)</a> - A advanced model capable of reporting valuable analytics with the use of advanced object detection and tracking techniques.
+ - Proud developer of the <a>**ORACLE** model (Optimized Rigorous Advanced Cutting-edge model for Leveraging protection of Ecosystems)</a> - A advanced model capable of reporting valuable analytics with the use of advanced object detection and tracking techniques.
+    - <a href="https://youtu.be/P68YwJPc2DY">ORACLE - Advanced Object Detection and Tracking of small objects using a Finetuned YOLOv8x-p2 model</a>
  - <a href="https://kic.uoi.gr/el/amvradia-erevna-kai-anaptyxi-proigmenon-ypol/">**AMVRADIA**</a> - Advanced Object Detection and Tracking Techniques for High-Resolution Images, Focusing on Small Object Classification for the surveillance of wildlife birds.
-    - <a href="https://youtu.be/P68YwJPc2DY">ORACLE - Advanced Object Detection and Tracking of small objects using a Finetuned YOLOv8x-p2 model</a>

     - <a href="https://youtu.be/MnMAoin4kec">Object Detection & Tracking - YOLOv7 Model - Bird Surveillance 88% mAP - Trial #2</a>
     - <a href="https://youtu.be/lMITeOJ_ss0">Object Detection + Tracking - YOLOv4 model - Bird Surveillance Trial #1</a>
 - ~~<a href="https://github.com/ChilledFerrum/FerrmoNote">**FerrmoNote**</a> - non-funded personal project for the development of a dynamic application that allows for a more organized lifestyle.~~